Frequently Asked Questions

 Q. Why should I give up smoking?

 A. To allow the hand to heal, be it after operation or during non-operative therapy and splinting, the body relies on the smallest blood vessels in the body to provide nutrition to the tiny nerves, tendons, bones, joints and skin in your hand and upper limb.
-There is a vast body of sound medical and scientific evidence to support the view that smoking (even 'just a couple') affects this delicate blood supply.
-Mr Jeffers will nag (and spport) you about stopping and will even congratulate you if you stop.
-At the end of the day he has your best interests at heart in trying to make you better.
-Advice and support is available through your GP.

 A. This is dependent on the nature of your surgery and conditions, how long you take to heal, your occupation and any protective or therapy requirements post-op.
 Mr Jeffers will discuss this with you at your initial clinic visit and let you know of your progress with return to work.